jboxberger/synology-gitlab/README.md

 # DISCONTINUED!!!
 This Package will not be updated anymore.
 Because of the DSM non priveleged approach this package can not work on DSM 7 as is.
 Also newer GitLab Versions fail to migrate with the used gitlab image by synology.
-To stop this nonsens i've build a new GitLab package without any relation to the original synology package and based on the gitlab/gitlab-ce (omnibus) docker image.
-The new package does not mess around with your gitlab as th original synology package do and gives you ful lcontrol over your docker gitlab container.
+I've build a new GitLab package without any relation to the original synology package and based on the gitlab/gitlab-ce (omnibus) docker image.
+The new package does not mess around with your gitlab as th original synology package do and gives you full control over your docker GitLab container.

 Please checkout the new [synology-gitlab-ce](https://github.com/jboxberger/synology-gitlab-ce) package.
 DSM6 and DMS7 compatible.